savitajs/zombie_survival_maze/README.md

 - Zombies can be defeated when attacked at close range
 - Each level has a timer showing how long you've been surviving

+## Known Issues and how to get around
+- The player's "Attack" animation doesn't play everytime "X" key is pressed.
+But the attack state is still triggered and it still damages the zombies.
+Keep pressing the "X" key and notice the health of the zombies.
+- Sometimes player is spawned where it cannot move.
+Just reload the web page.
+- Some zombies are spawned underneath the ground, but as they start running, they are brought above the ground.

 ## Credits
 Models are sourced from online repositories with attribution provided in REFERENCES.md.